Winners of the Annual Essay Contest

 Article: “Regards croisés entre le droit innu et le droit québécois : territorialités en conflit” (2020) 65:3 McGill LJ 421.

-The McGill Law Journal is pleased to announce its fourth annual Essay Contest.
+The McGill Law Journal is pleased to announce its fifth annual Essay Contest.
 The most meritorious article published in the McGill Law Journal that is written by an individual in their first academic appointment in law or a related field will win the $5,000 (CAD) prize.

 ELIGIBILITY